hildebrandmw/de10lite-hdl/README.md

 * `GSensor Monitor`: Use the GSensor to move a box around a screen.
 Also transmit GSensor data from the FPGA to host PC.

-*Components*

-While more projects exist in the `components` directory than are listed above (and all of them worked at one point or another), I'm working on cleaning up the components to make them more generic and easier to use in other contexts.

-* `UART`: Simple, parametric UART driver.
-* `GSensor`: Module for initializing and reading data from the GSensor on the DE10-Lite board.